 • The charter contract requires the School's annual audit to be completed no later than September 30 following the close of the fiscal year.
-For the fiscal year ended June 30, 2022, the District extended this deadline to October 14, 2022, due to the disruption caused by Hurricane Ian.
-The School's annual audit for the fiscal year ended June 30, 2022 was completed on October 24, 2022 which was after the extended deadline and was caused by a delay in preparing and accumulating supporting documentation to be audited.
+The School's annual audit for the fiscal year ended June 30, 2023 was completed on November 29, 2023 which was after the charter deadline and was caused by a delay in preparing and accumulating supporting documentation to be audited.
 We recommend management begin audit preparation early enough after the end of the fiscal year to allow for accumulation of all supporting documentation in a timely manner.